kohei0802/Ray-tracing-BVH-acceleration-Computer-Graphics/README.md

 # Ray-tracing acceleration with BVH - Computer Graphics
-My solution to Games101 HW6
+My solution to Games101 exercise 6

 # My main tasks
 1. Implement BVH (bounding volume hierarchy), a kind of spatial partition methods that allow more efficient detection between ray and object.